-We expect that a large number of hotel owners may be looking to restructure their debts, meaning that private equity owners and larger operators with significant cash reserves may begin looking to make acquisitions.
-Companies looking to restructure will need to be able to demonstrate the viability of their plan to internal and external stakeholders and show that it is the best option to ensure the business is able to continue operating once restrictions are lifted.
-Hotel bars and restaurants need to be considered carefully, as these could be impacted significantly for a longer period of time by ongoing social distancing measures.
+Large numbers of hotel owners may be consider restructuring their debts, meaning that private equity owners and larger operators with significant cash reserves may begin looking to make acquisitions.
+Companies intending to restructure need to demonstrate the viability of their plan to internal and external stakeholders.
+They need to show that it is the best option to ensure the business is able to continue operating once restrictions are lifted and that it is in the interests of key stakeholders to support it.
+Due to ongoing social distancing measures, hotel bars and restaurants could be impacted significantly for a longer period of time and will need to be considered very carefully.